semgrep/semgrep/metrics.md

 ### Parse Rates

-Semgrep reports aggregated parse rate information on a per-language basis; e.g.,
+Aggregated parse rate information is reported on a per-language basis; e.g.,

 - Number of targeted files
 - Number of files without any parse-related error